rohan-paul/Algorithm-in-JavaScript/Sort/BubbleSort/README.md

 | --------------------- | :-------------: | :-----------------: | :-----------------: | :-------: | :-------: | :-------- |
 | **Bubble sort**       | n               | n<sup>2</sup>       | n<sup>2</sup>       | 1         | Yes       |           |

+The worst case scenario of this algorithm is quadratic — O(n²) — because it’s possible that the data will be the exact opposite of ordered.
+Best case scenario is linear — O(n) — because even if it’s entirely ordered, we have to check through each set of numbers.

 ## MOST IMPORTANT POINT OF BUBBLE SORT (And base of my solution SOLUTION-3 ) :-